chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 **Implementation Design**
 - The above image is a graphical visualization of what the outer loop does conceptually.
 - It's strikingly similar to Bubble Sort in terms of how sorted and unsorted subarrays change from iteration to iteration.
-    - The difference is that in Bubble Sort, modification is done on the unsorted subarray, but in Insertion Sort, it's done on the sorted subarray.
+    - The difference is that in Bubble Sort, the work (swapping) is done within the unsorted subarray, whereas in Insertion Sort, it's done on the sorted subarray.
-    - In both cases, one element in the unsorted subarray is incorporated into the sorted subarray.
+    - In both algorithms,  each iteration takes one element from the unsorted subarray and incorporates it into the sorted subarray.
 - We don't go into lengthy discussion like in Bubble Sort anymore.
 For example, Loop Goal, Premise and Edge Cases are almost identical.
-- The `#0` iteration is optional, you can skip it by initializing $i$ as 1.
+- The `#0` iteration is optional, you can skip it by initializing $i=1$.
+The reason is that with $i=1$ as the initial value, we treat $a[0]$ as initially sorted and begin inserting from $a[1]$.
-- You should be able to see why using a `for` loop as the outer loop, and choosing the start index of the unsorted subarray as the definition of the Loop Control Variable $i$, that is using Index-Based definition, are good choices.
+- It should be evident that a `for` loop is suitable for the outer loop, and defining $i$ as the start index of the current unsorted subarray, which is equivalent to the index of the element we want to insert, is a good choice.

 In the following discussion, we will use $n$ to replace $a.length$ for brevity.

-**Loop Elements** of the outer loop:
+**Loop Elements Analysis** of the outer loop:
 - **Loop Goal**: sort $a[0...n-1]$ in non-decreasing order.
 - **Loop Premise**: $a[]$ is not `null`.
 - **Loop Initialization**: initialize $i$ to $1$ in the `for` loop header.
   - In fact both $0$ and $1$ work.
-We choose $1$ because a subarray of only one element is trivially sorted, so we don't have to insert it into an empty sorted subarray.
+We choose $1$ because a subarray of only one element is trivially sorted, so we don't have to insert into an empty sorted subarray.
 Thus the first element we need to insert is $a[1]$.
-  - It's ok if you are uncertain about this, and you can just put either value temporarily here and come back to inspect it after you finish the inner loop.
+  - If you are uncertain about this, and you can just use either value temporarily here and come back to adjust it after you finish the inner loop.
 - **Loop Condition**: the loop continues as long as the unsorted subarray is not empty.
   - Combined with loop termination and edge case analysis, we can use $i<n$ as loop condition.
-- **Loop Termination**: we terminate the loop when unsorted subarray is empty.
+- **Loop Termination**: the loop terminates when unsorted subarray is empty.
-  - So after the loop terminates $i=n$, and the whole array is sorted.
+  - So after the loop terminates, $i=n$, and the whole array is sorted.
 - **Iteration Goal**: insert $a[i]$ into $a[0...i-1]$, making $a[0...i]$ sorted.
 - **Edge Cases**: $n=0$ or $n=1$
   - Using the loop condition we picked and the initialization choice, no iteration is required and correctness is guaranteed.
 This also means we don't need additional code to specifically handle them.